Corpus methodology

 Aims and parameters

-ParCorOE, an aligned parallel corpus of Old English prose, is an ongoing project that aims at compiling 300,000 words in the source language, plus the parallel version in the target language.
-With this general aim, the parameters of ParCorOE can be set as follows .
+ParCorOE, an aligned parallel corpus of Old English prose, comprises 300,000 words in the source language (Old English), plus the parallel version in the target language (Present-Day English).
+The following corpus parameters have been set.

 Compilation standards

-The following standards, which serve the general aim of increasing the searchability and recoverability of information, guide the design and compilation of ParCorOE.
+The following standards, which serve the general aim of increasing the searchability and recoverability of information, have guided the design and compilation of ParCorOE.

 Standard 1: Alignment